nrfconnect/sdk-nrf/applications/connectivity_bridge/README.rst

 The application adds the functionality of a USB Mass Storage device, which contains several utility files such as a :file:`README.txt` file.

-The application also provides a Bluetooth LE UART Service, which can be enabled by the option ``CONFIG_BRIDGE_BLE_ENABLE``.
+The application also provides a Bluetooth® LE UART Service, which can be enabled by the option ``CONFIG_BRIDGE_BLE_ENABLE``.
 This service can be used for a wireless connection to one of the UART interfaces in the following way:

 .. list-table::